• Skip to main content

 It doesn’t matter if you shoot at the range often or have the best home defense gun, if you cannot read a situation quickly, make fast decisions, and solve complex problems and situations, you’ll likely be in a bad situation in a real deadly conflict.

-How Does Force on Force Training Work?
+How Does Force-on-Force Training Work?

 Each scenario is designed to put the trainee in a situation that induces stress and fear.
 The brain begins to perform at a higher level of output each time a stressful situation occurs.
 The process of repeatedly training at a high level of stress and fear inoculates the trainee against poor performance.